vives-projectwerk-2021/pulu-hardware/README.md

 ### UART

 We also provided an [UART](https://en.wikipedia.org/wiki/Universal_asynchronous_receiver-transmitter) or Universal asynchronous receiver-transmitter connection to also program and debug the PCB.
-A UART is usually an individual (or part of an) integrated circuit (IC) used for serial communications over a computer or peripheral device serial port.
+UART is usually an individual (or part of an) integrated circuit (IC) used for serial communications over a computer or peripheral device serial port.
 One or more UART peripherals are commonly integrated in microcontroller chips.
 Specialised UARTs are used for automobiles, smart cards and SIMs.

 #### UART_Pinout